Bug report #1427

 Debian testing amd64, SVN trunk r9705.

 #2 Updated by Maciej Sieczka - almost 13 years ago

 Has any effort been made to see if this is a QGIS or OGR problem?

 Good point.
 I don't know how to do it though.

 ALso, particulars of the versions of OGR and grass libraries used would be helpful.

 GRASS 6.4 SVN develbranch6 , GDAL SVN trunk 9e244e8f (SVN r15760).
 GDAL-GRASS plugin built from the specified GDAL version against the specified GRASS version.

-#3 Updated by Frank Warmerdam - about 12 years ago
+#3 Updated by Frank Warmerdam - over 12 years ago